Understanding Gyroscopic Precession In RC Helicopters

 Gyroscopic Precession vs. Phase Lag

-Turns out it's not the main contributing factor.
+Turns out it's not!

 PRIMARILY however, the precession theory is what most if not all RC helicopter examinations if your club or instructor has a formal exam, will teach and want for a correct answer.
 Again, I'm coming at this from an instructor's point of view, not a rotor system dynamists'.